VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 cached it.

 The advantage of this approach is that the **Orders and Registrations** bounded context is autonomous.
-It doesn't rely on the availabilty of another bounded context or service at the point in time that it needs to perform the calculation.
+It doesn't rely on the availability of another bounded context or service at the point in time that it needs to perform the calculation.